Pathways to Structured Literacy: The Orton-Gillingham Approach

 Completion of Pathways to Proficient Reading Is Required Before Enrolling in this Course

 - Book Required: Multisensory Teaching of Basic Language Skills (4th Edition).
 Purchase Here

 - Prerequisite: Completion of Pathways to Proficient Reading

 - Continues to strengthen educators’ knowledge and understanding of the science of reading by providing multiple opportunities to apply this knowledge to classroom instruction.

-- The content of the course is Orton-Gillingham based and includes the option to complete the online course work, virtual-community-of-practice sessions, and a practicum.
+- Content is Orton-Gillingham based and includes the option to complete the online course work and virtual-community-of-practice sessions as well as a practicum.

 - Includes 9-Sections

 - 4 Synchronous Virtual Community of Practice Sessions with an AIM facilitator

 - IDA-Accreditation aligned to the Knowledge and Practice Standards for Teachers of Reading (KPS).
 Completion of course and Virtual Communities of Practice prepares participants to take the KPEERI exam and receive a Structured Literacy Classroom Teacher Knowledge Certificate when they pass the exam.